CBB752Spring2016/CBB752Spring2016.github.io/Sequence.md

-# Sub-Project 3: find k-mer motif enrichment from a given nucleotide sequence
+# Assessing k-mer Enrichment of FASTA Sequence(s) Using Empirical p-values

 ## Python Card, Brought by ELK